vrukshaliii/wecareforfurs/README.md

 # Conclusion:

-This project aims to classify various types of dog skin diseases using deep learning models with images.
+This project aims to develop a deep learning model that can accurately detect and classify dog skin diseases based on images.
+The model has trained on a publicly available dataset and achieved high accuracy on the testing set.
+The trained model can be used in veterinary clinics to assist veterinarians in the early detection and diagnosis of skin diseases in dogs.

+Overall, this project demonstrates the potential of deep learning in improving animal healthcare and emphasizes the importance of utilizing advanced technology to support veterinary professionals in their daily work.

 # LICENSE